juliankrispel/react-rocket/site/content/post/getting-started-with-draft-js.md

 Pretty neat huh!

 I hope this helped getting you started with draft-js.
 Stay tuned for more and let me know if you think I've missed something!

+Also, make sure you join the [draft-js slack channel](https://draftjs.herokuapp.com/), there's a bunch of awesome friendly folks on there!